1 What is LPG?

 When designing the facility, proper investigations should be made regarding the typical composition/ratio of propane to butane should be done to establish the correct design solution for the facility.
 Table 1 indicates the large difference between the vapour pressures of propane and butane.
 Should the actual LPG being stored contain more propane than anticipated during the design stage, the vessels could fail due to insufficient design pressures and cause major safety hazards, whilst overdesign could increase the CAPEX of the facility when the propane content of the LPG gas stored is much lower than designed for.

-4 LPG Storage solutions
+4 LPG Storage Solutions

 4.1 LPG Spheres